-Full TitlePhase I Open Label, Multi-center, Dose-escalation Study to Assess the Safety, Tolerability and Pharmacokinetics of Orally Administered CUDC-907, a PI3K and HDAC Inhibitor, in Subjects with Refractory or Relapsed Lymphoma or Multiple Myeloma Back to top
+Full TitlePhase 1/2 Open Label, Multi-center, Dose-Escalation Study to Assess the Safety, Tolerability and Pharmacokinetics of Orally Administered Fimepinostat (CUDC 907), a PI3K and HDAC Inhibitor, in Subjects with Relapsed and/or Refractory Lymphoma

 The treatment of relapsed lymphoma remains challenging.
 Despite conventional treatment approaches, such as chemotherapy and radiation therapy, the disease persists in many patients.
 The goal of this study is to find the highest dose of an investigational drug called CUDC-907 that can be given safely in patients with relapsed lymphoma that has persisted or returned despite standard therapy, and to evaluate its potential effects against lymphoma.